Students Demand Expulsions For Classmates Celebrating Trump Victory

 The students have already been expelled from their fraternity, Sigma Alpha Epsilon, and are under investigation by the school as well.

-A flier has even appeared on Babson’s campus, featuring photographs and the names of the two students, labeling them as “RACISTS” and telling passersby to demand their expulsion.
+A flier has even appeared on Babson’s campus, featuring photographs and the names of the two students, labeling them as “RACISTS” and telling passersby to demand their expulsion.“Protest and petition Babson president Kerry Healey to act and expel these bigots from our campus and tell America and the world that Babson’s name will never stand for bigotry and racism.”

 To help students out, the flier includes Healey’s email and phone number.